 Double Eagle Beverage for the kegs of beer.

 Keith Knight for 100s of bags of Frito-Lay chips.

-Mike'l Severe for an interview they did with me a few days before
+Kevin Kugler and Mike'l Severe for an interview they did with me a few days before the "Salute" weekend.

 Karen Cook University of Nebraska Lincoln